TriffnixXIV/Ravens-Brew/Adjustments/Spells.md

 ***Blur***: Level 2 Illusion (Sorcerer, Wizard).
 Casting Time: Action.
 Range: Self.
 Components: V. Duration: Concentration, up to 1 minute.

 Your body becomes blurred.
-For the duration, any creature has Disadvantage on attack rolls against you and your Missing Threshold increases by 5 for those attacks.
+For the duration, any creature has Disadvantage on attack rolls against you and your Hit DC increases by 5 for those attacks.

 An attacker is unaffected by this spell if they have the Blinded condition, Blindsight, or Truesight.